AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_initial.md

 It ensures that the following values match those in the app circuit's public inputs:

+- Note hash contexts.
+- Nullifier contexts.
+- L2-to-L1 message contexts.
 - Read requests.
-- New note hashes.
-- New nullifiers.
-- L2-to-L1 messages.
 - Private call requests.
 - Public call requests.

-For the new note hashes, it also verifies that each is associated with a nullifier counter, which is provided as a hint via the private inputs.
+For the note hash contexts, it also verifies that each is associated with a nullifier counter, which is provided as a hint via the private inputs.
 The nullifier counter can be:

 - Zero: if the note is not nullified in the same transaction.
 - Greater than zero: if the note is nullified in the same transaction.